peterlamar/python-cp-cheatsheet/readme.md

 rnk = {v:[0] * len(votes[0]) for v in votes[0]}
 print(rnk) # {'A': [0, 0, 0], 'B': [0, 0, 0], 'C': [0, 0, 0]}
 ```
+## Tree

+1. A [tree](https://www.geeksforgeeks.org/some-theorems-on-trees/) is an undirected [graph](https://www.cs.sfu.ca/~ggbaker/zju/math/trees.html) in which any two vertices are
+connected by exactly one path.
+1. Any connected graph who has n nodes with n-1 edges is a tree.
+1. The degree of a vertex is the number of edges connected to the vertex.
+1. A leaf is a vertex of degree 1.
+An internal vertex is a vertex of degree at least 2.
+1. A [path graph](https://en.wikipedia.org/wiki/Path_graph) is a tree with two or more vertices with no branches, degree of 2 except for leaves which have degree of 1

+1. Any two vertices in G can be connected by a unique simple path.
+1. G is acyclic, and a simple cycle is formed if any edge is added to G.
+1. G is connected and has no cycles.
+1. G is connected but would become disconnected if any single edge is removed from G.
+1.

 ## BinaryTree